ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 # Data Analysis on Recipes Rating and Preparation Time
 A project for DSC 80 at UCSD.
-A direction to pick up a good recipe💓
+Some good advice to pick a good recipe💓

 ---
 ## Introduction